Roasted Broccoli Orzo

 • Preheat the oven to 425 degrees F.

-• While the broccoli is roasting, cook the orzo until al dente according to package instructions.
-Drain and rinse with cold water in a colander or strainer.
+• While the broccoli is roasting, cook the orzo in salted boiling water until al dente according to package instructions.
+Drain and rinse with cold water in a colander or fine mesh strainer.

-• Heat 1 tablespoon olive oil in a large skillet over medium high heat.
-Sauté the garlic for 30 seconds letting it get fragrant.
-Stir in the orzo and the lemon juice.
-Give the orzo a minute to absorb the juice.
+• Heat 1 tablespoon olive oil in a large skillet or sauté pan over medium heat.
+Sauté the garlic for 30 seconds, letting it get fragrant.

-• Fold in the broccoli, scallions, parsley and almonds.
-Season with salt and pepper to taste.
+• Fold in the roasted broccoli, scallions, parsley, almonds and lemon zest.
+Taste the orzo and add more salt and pepper as needed.

 Nutrition